 - Plug smart hub into a spare power outlet

-- Connect the hub into your router with the supplied cable
+- Connect the family hub into your router with the supplied cable

-The hub actually connects direct to the router.
-This is perfect because it’s then immune from Wifi problems.
-A direct connection to your router makes for a much easier time of it.
+The hub actually connects direct to your router.
+This id one of the few ‘wired’ bits and it means you smart alarm will be immune from Wifi problems.
+A direct connection to your router makes for a much easier life.
 We’ve got a full guide on smart home routers here, if you want to upgrade from the standard ones ISPs send out.
 But the router you have in your home will be compatible with the Yale Sync smart alarm.

-If this is your first smart alarm, you might be wondering why it’s different or better than the alarm system that your home might already have, or the ones you’ve had installed in the past.
+If the Yale iA-320 is your first smart alarm, you might be wondering why it’s different or better than the alarm system that your home might already have, or the ones you’ve had installed in the past.
 The ‘smart’ bit is what’s different.
-The Yale smart alarm is different to traditional alarms because:
+The Yale Sync alarm is different to traditional alarms in the following ways:

-- You get a lot of control using your smart phone
+- You control it using an app on your smart phone

 - It can interact with other smart devices like lights, smart locks and smart plugs